AndrewEmad14/ITIDocs/RedHat/Lectures/redHatDay#4.md

     switching inside the terminal is not the same as loging in ls -R / 2> /dev/null | sort > result &
-    /dev/null if i dont want to create a file for the error
+    /dev/null if i dont want to create a file for the error nice like priorty the lower the higher it is in prio